Cover Crops

 —Wes Gibbs, Jones County, 2024

-I have used several different cover crops from oats, winter rye, buckwheat, perennial rye, and going to experiment with sorghum grain and Sudan grass, and mellites for summer ditch cleanouts and other projects.
-I will utilize these species because they are drought tolerant, and they are fast growing.
-These are things that we are all battling with in the ROW’s.
-For rates of current use – oats 30 to 40lbs/ac, winter rye 1bu/ac, perennial rye 10lbs/ac I keep this thin with the rye and oats to get some fast green on projects but then the natives can out compete them in the long run, and buckwheat 10 to 20lbs/ac on summer projects keep it on the lighter side with oats and perennial rye because they have a large leaf and can cause shade out of natives until a mowing on a first year seeding.
-I like buckwheat in my summer blend because it is fast growing and drought tolerant.
+I have used several different cover crops, from oats, winter rye, buckwheat, and perennial rye, to experimenting with sorghum grain and Sudan grass, and millets for summer ditch cleanouts and other projects.
+I will utilize these species because they are drought-tolerant and fast-growing.
+I plant oats at 30–40 pounds per acre, winter rye at 1 bushel per acre, and perennial rye at 10 pounds per acre.
+I keep the rye and oats thin to get some fast green on projects, but then the natives can out-compete them in the long run.
+I plant buckwheat at 10–20 pounds per acre on summer projects.
+I keep it on the lighter side with oats and perennial rye because they have a large leaf and can shade out natives until mowing a first-year seeding.
+I like buckwheat in my summer blend because it is fast-growing and drought-tolerant.

 —Griffin Cabalka, Black Hawk County, 2024